AlexandreGrego1/FinalVersion20-10-20/README.md

 #### Stakeholders stories:

-* As a recruiter, I want to learn about the candidate, so I can feel if I would contact him for the available position.
+* As a recruiter, I want to learn about the candidate, so I can feel if I would contact him for the available position;
-* As a recruiter, I want to see how the candidate manages the development tools.
+* As a recruiter, I want to see how the candidate manages the development tools;
-* As a recruiter, I want to check the candidate's work experience.
+* As a recruiter, I want to check the candidate's work experience;
-* As a recruiter, I would like to see if the candidate would start as an entry-level in a new career.
+* As a recruiter, I would like to see if the candidate would start as an entry-level in a new career;
-* As a recruiter, I want to verify the candidate networking links to see if the candidate has already been involved in any other projects.
+* As a recruiter, I want to verify the candidate networking links to see if the candidate has already been involved in any other projects;
 * As a visitor, I want to easily navigate throughout the website.